Hogging the Buncombe Turnpike

 In Buncombe County, progressive citizens proposed a remedy: The Buncombe Turnpike.

 In the early years of the 19th century, Buncombe County was a sprawling territory that included twelve current mountain counties.
 In a nod to its size, it was often called The State of Buncombe.
 The county’s largest population center and its commercial hub was the city of Asheville.
 Passing near the city, the “Drover’s Road” took advantage of relatively flat land along the French Broad River to offer a route over which livestock could be driven to markets in South Carolina.
 But even on this well traveled road, such commerce was rendered difficult by rugged topography, rocky roadbeds, and a scarcity of points at which it was possible to cross the river.

 The Buncombe Turnpike not only jump-started the economy, it transformed the region in ways few had foreseen.

 With horses, mules, hogs, sheep, ducks, turkeys and geese being driven down the road to market, inns catering to them blossomed along the road about a mile apart.
-An inn with a stock-stand might accommodate several drovers and 20,000 animals at night.
-At these facilities, the drovers could rest overnight, their animals could be fed (stimulating corn production all along the route), and payment could be accomplished by leaving some number of animals with the proprietor.
+An inn with a stock-stand might accommodate several drovers and 20,000 animals.
+At these facilities, the drovers could rest overnight, see their animals fed (a service that stimulated corn production all along the route), and pay the tab by leaving some number of animals with the proprietor.

-A number of these individually owned inns evolved into places: James Mitchell Alexander’s inn became Alexander, NC; Hezekial Barnard’s inn became Barnardsville; Samuel Chunn’s inn gave his name to Chunn’s Cove; and Zachariah Candler’s inn became the town of Candler.
+A number of these individually owned inns evolved into places we recognize today: James Mitchell Alexander’s inn became Alexander, NC; Hezekial Barnard’s inn became the community of Barnard; Samuel Chunn’s inn gave his name to Chunn’s Cove; and Zachariah Candler’s inn became the town of Candler.
 Many of the entrepreneurs who established inns along the Buncombe Turnpike became wealthy, leading citizens of the region.
 One of the wealthiest was James Smith, who operated an inn and stock-stand just west of downtown Asheville.
 At that site, Smith also owned and operated a main ferry across the French Broad River.
 Smith replaced the ferry with a wooden toll bridge in 1834, and the wooden bridge later gave way to one of steel.
 A working bridge stands at the site today, just south of the twin-span Interstate 26 bridge.

 Not surprisingly, given the huge number of barnyard animals oinking, bleating and clucking down it, the Buncombe Turnpike didn’t always smell of roses.
 Each year between October and December, with as many as one hundred seventy five thousand hogs parading down the main street of Asheville on their way to market in South Carolina, the sweet smell of prosperity had a pungent side too.